 The other issue with SKAGs is that because your ad is so specific, you won’t get as much traffic as if you used a traditional ad group.
 While it may be a slower method of generating leads, the traffic you will get is more relevant than the typical user.

 While many PPC experts recommend using SKAGs for your ad campaigns, it’s not always feasible unless you have a full-time digital marketing specialist to help you manage your campaigns.
 It takes hours to set up a new campaign, let alone conduct keyword research and monitor and optimize the campaign after it goes live.

 Campaign Optimization Alternatives?

 Lead generation is a great alternative to managing your own PPC campaigns.
 Instead of building SKAGs yourself and optimizing your own conversion rates, we send you legal leads in real time from claimants who’ve indicated interest in speaking with a lawyer.

-We currently offer nationwide Social Security disability, personal injury, workers’ compensation, and FDCPA leads.
+We currently offer nationwide Social Security disability, personal injury, workers’ compensation, and employment and labor leads.
 If you’re sick of toiling over Google Ads and making individual keyword bids, give eGen a call at 617.800.0089.
 We’d be happy to discuss our lead availability in your area today.